Exodromy

-Likewise, if $\XX$ and $\YY$ are bounded coherent \topoi, then a coherent geometric morphism $ f_{\ast} \colon \fromto{\XX}{\YY} $ is said to be \defn{admissible} if and only if the induced quasicompact continuous map of spectral topological spaces $ \fromto{S(\XX)}{S(\YY)} $ is admissible (\Cref{ntn:0localicrefofcoherent}).
+Likewise, if $\XX$ and $\YY$ are bounded coherent \topoi, we say that a coherent geometric morphism $ f_{\ast} \colon \fromto{\XX}{\YY} $ is \defn{admissible} if and only if the induced quasicompact continuous map of spectral topological spaces $ \fromto{\Sup(\XX)}{\Sup(\YY)} $ is admissible (\Cref{ntn:0localicrefofcoherent}).
 We write

-for the subcategory whose objects are bounded coherent \topoi and whose morphisms are admissible geometric morphisms. \end{dfn}
+for the subcategory containing all objects with morphisms the admissible geometric morphisms. \end{dfn}

-\begin{nul} If $S$ and $T$ are Jacobson spectral topological spaces, then a quasicompact continuous map $ f \colon \fromto{S}{T} $ is admissible if and only if $ f $ carries closed points to closed points.
-Similarly, if $\Pi'$ and $\Pi$ are profinite stratified spaces such that $ h_0 \Pi' $ and $ h_0 \Pi $ are Jacobson spectral topological spaces, then a morphism $ f \colon \fromto{\Pi'}{\Pi} $ is admissible if and only if $ f $ carries minimal objects to minimal objects. \end{nul}
+\begin{nul}[admissible morphisms of Jacobson spaces] Recall that a topological space $ S $ is \defn{Jacobson} if every nonempty locally closed subset of $ S $ contains a closed point of $ S $ \stacks{005T}.
+If $S$ and $T$ are Jacobson spectral topological spaces, then a quasicompact continuous map $ f \colon \fromto{S}{T} $ is admissible if and only if $ f $ carries closed points of $ S $ to closed points of $ T $.
+Similarly, if $\Pi$ and $\Pi'$ are profinite stratified spaces such that $ \ho_0(\Pi) $ and $ \ho_0(\Pi) $ are Jacobson spectral topological spaces, then a morphism $ f \colon \fromto{\Pi}{\Pi'} $ is admissible if and only if $ f $ carries minimal objects to minimal objects. \end{nul}